 Have you been mistreated or injured in an accident?
 We specialize in personal injury cases in New Jersey, offering our clients individual, caring and convenient legal representation from centralized office locations in New Brunswick and Somerville.

-Call us now to talk about your NJ personal injury, municipal court violation, or commercial litigation case:
+Call us now to talk about your NJ personal injury case:

 Legal representation in municipal court cases in New Jersey: DUI, DWI, traffic offenses

 Municipalities in New Jersey prosecute a variety of traffic and non-indictable criminal offenses in municipal court.
 These offenses can have serious consequences, including substantial fines and even imprisonment.
 Municipal court violations include the following:

 - Traffic violations including speeding, driving on the suspended list, driving without insurance, driving without a license, careless driving, and reckless driving